hhd-dev/hhd/readme.md

 all modes.

 ### Freezing Gyro
-The gyro used for the DS5 controller is found in the display .
+The gyro used for the DS5 controller is found in the display.
 It may freeze occasionally.
 This is due to the accelerometer driver being designed to be polled at 5hz, not 100hz.
-If that is the case, you should reboot.
+If that is the case, you need to reboot.

-The gyro may also freeze when being polled by `iio-sensor-proxy` to determine screen orientation.
+The gyro may exhibit stutters when being polled by `iio-sensor-proxy` to determine screen orientation.
 However, a udev rule that is installed by default disables this.

 If you do not need gyro support, you should disable it for a .2% cpu utilisation reduction.
 By default, the accelerometer is disabled for this reason.

+You need to set both `gyro` and `gyro-fix` to `False` in the config to disable gyro support.

 ### HandyGCCS
 HHD replicates all functionality of HandyGCCS for the Legion Go, so it is not